For years, I’ve been teaching a fake graph.

 All these images are labeled “Dunning-Kruger Effect,” but the time I’ve recently spent studying coronavirus pandemic curves has made me appreciate just how significantly different some of these graphs are.

-For instance, this one I’ve called “Figure 2” adds labels such as “Mount Stupid” and “Valley of Despair,” which strike me not only as a poor match for the kind of pep talk I wanted to give, but also too informal for Nobel Prize-winning scholarship.
+For instance, this one I’ve called “Figure 2” adds labels such as “Mount Stupid” and “Valley of Despair,” which strike me not only as a poor match for the kind of pep talk I wanted to give, but also too informal for legitimate scholarship.

 How did they know to stop their study as soon as their test subjects became what the first figure calls an “expert” but the second calls a “guru”?
 How do they define expertise or guru status?
 Did this study actually follow test subjects from when they were babies (when they knew exactly “nothing”) to when they became experts in their fields?
 How many of the babies in their study went on to become experts with 100% knowledge in a field?

 Since the label for Version 1 cites the title of the 1999 article by Dunning and Kruger, it wasn’t hard for me to find the full text in Academic Search Elite.

 Kruger, Justin, and David Dunning.
 “Unskilled and Unaware of It: How Difficulties in Recognizing One’s Own Incompetence Lead to Inflated Self-Assessments.”
 Journal of Personality and Social Psychology, vol. 77, no. 6, Dec.
 1999, pp. 1121–1134.
 Academic Search Elite, doi:10.1037/0022-35220.127.116.111.

 I looked for the familiar curve, but what I found instead were these four graphs: